sbrajesh/bp-live-notification/readme.txt

 1. This shows live update of notification bar screenshot-2.png

 == Changelog ==
+= 2.1.1 =
+1. Changed notification to use the avatar of the context item( e.g contains avatar+message).

 = 2.1.0 =
 1. Tested with BuddyPress 3.2
 1. Code improvement